blobject/agave/README.md

 **(unofficial) packages:**

 *note:* the following packages install the "agave-*REV*.tar.gz" version of the font, not the "-just" version.

+*warning:* some of the following might be out of date.

 * deb: [ttf-agave][4]
 * ebuild: [media-fonts/agave][5]